Close up of a sweater and jeans overlaid with white text reading Topshop and a sad emoji face highlighted.

 See the rating.

-Shop MANNING CARTELL Pre-Owned @ Vestiaire Collective.
+Shop COS Pre-Owned @ Vestiaire Collective.

 Editor's note

 Feature image via Unsplash, all other images via brands mentioned.
 Good On You publishes the world’s most comprehensive ratings of fashion brands’ impact on people, the planet and animals.
-We love to recommend some of the best sustainable brands, rated "Good" or "Great".
+We love to recommend some of the best more sustainable brands, rated "Good" or "Great".
 We also encourage shopping pre-owned as another great way to reduce the impact of our fashion choices.
 Use our directory to search thousands of rated brands.

 Ethical brand ratings.
 There’s an app for that.